Founntain/MarioKart8DX-RandomBuildGenerator/README.md

 # Mario Kart 8 Deluxe Random Build Generator

 This discord bot creates a random build containing a set of 1 character, 1 body, 1 tire and 1 glider and also displays the stats of this build.
-It's also possible to create multiple builds at the same time, up to 12.
+It's also possible to create up to 12 builds at the same time.
 > Please keep in mind that statistics only get rendered for 1 build and **not** for multiple

 ## Sounds cool.
 How can I add this bot to my server?